 Budapest, an enchanting city

-In Budapest, the "Pearl of the Danube", we join our liner, the MS Vivaldi, which will take us to the Iron Gates Parade.
+It's in Budapest, the "Pearl of the Danube", that we join our liner, the MS Vivaldi, which will take us to the Iron Gates Parade.
 It's July and the temperature is still warm in the late afternoon.
-After the passengers have settled in and a welcome drink, Captain Szanyi Zoltán takes us on a tour of the city from the river.
+After the passengers had settled in and a welcome drink, Captain Szanyi Zoltán showed us around the city from the river.

 The Hungarian capital is located on either side of the Danube.